Kabion Ento: Green Bay Packers

-Ento switched to cornerback after graduating from Colorado, and was signed by the Green Bay Packers as an undrafted free agent following the 2019 NFL Draft.
+Ento switched to cornerback after graduating from Colorado, and was signed by the Green Bay Packers as an undrafted free agent following the 2019 NFL draft.
 Despite impressing in training camp, he was waived at the final roster cuts on August 31.
 He was signed to a reserve/futures contract on January 21, 2020, but spent the entire 2020 season on injured reserve.

 In a 2021 preseason game against the Houston Texans, Ento intercepted a pass and made two tackles, earning an 82.4 grade by Pro Football Focus, highest on the team.
 He was waived at the final roster cuts but re-signed to the practice squad the next day.

 On January 25, 2022, he signed a reserve/future contract with the Packers.
 He was waived on August 30.

 Montreal Alouettes

-Ento was signed by the Montreal Alouettes of the Canadian Football League (CFL) in January 2023.
+Ento was signed by the Montreal Alouettes of the Canadian Football League (CFL) on January 16, 2023.
+He began the 2023 season on the practice roster, but eventually played and started in 15 regular season games where he had 48 defensive tackles, three interceptions, and seven pass knockdowns.